Alex-mp4/game-base/dokumentation/planering.md

 Create more weapons (yup)
 Border on game (yup)
 Graphics
-More enemies
+More enemies (yup)
-Enemy timer is a exponential function that increases and then begins to increase, simultaneously a new one begins Pause game (yup)
+Enemy timer is a exponential function that increases and then begins to increase, simultaneously a new one begins (yup) Pause game (yup)
 When drop get popup and pick between three choices (pause here) (yup) Fix bounce from enemy (yup)